 Selecting a Program or School to Learn Culinary Arts

 If you have been thinking of taking cooking classes, now is a great time to get started.
 Even if you aren’t sure you want to be a cook now, getting a culinary education means you could get a job later if you change your mind.
-In the meantime, you can simply enjoy personal enrichment and learn culinary arts from real professionals.
+In the meantime, you can simply enjoy personal enrichment and learn culinary techniques from real professionals.
 To choose a program, find a location close to you.
 Learning to cook is hands-on and not something you can or should do online.

 One of the top culinary schools in Florida is at Florida Technical College, conveniently located in Kissimmee.
 The cooking classes here are hands-on in a real kitchen setting and taught by individuals who have worked in the restaurant and culinary industry.
 If you choose to complete the entire program, you’ll learn all the culinary techniques you need to start your career in the food industry.
 You will also have a convenient and flexible class schedule, which will allow you to learn around your other responsibilities.
-The career department at FTC will also be there for you every step of the way, from helping you get your resume ready to landing a job after graduation.
+The career department at Florida Technical College will also be there for you every step of the way, from helping you get your resume ready to landing a job after graduation.